-The Pathe Baby film, found in the possession of Jim Waddell, was converted to VHS and then DVD.
+The two following short film clips are from a Pathe Baby film, found in the possession of Jim Waddell.
+It was converted to VHS and then DVD.
 Some of the worst quality images were edited out but the final product is still quite fuzzy and jumpy.

 Starting out on the Vimy Pilgrimage

 Jim Waddell traveled on CPR’s S.S.
-Montcalm which was scheduled to depart Montreal at 11:30 am on July 16th, 1936, half an hour after the S.S.
+Montcalm which according to his schedule, was to depart Montreal at 11:30 am on July 16th, 1936, half an hour after the S.S.
 Montrose.
+The Montreal Gazette of July 17, 1936, reported that four ocean liners pulled out of the Port of Montreal at 15 minute intervals starting with the Montrose at 11 a.m. sharp, next the Montcalm, the Antonia and last the Ascania.

 On Thursday, July 23rd, an “Au Revoir Dinner” was held on board ship.
 Jim’s menu card was signed by George Finlay, Bill Franklin, Henry Gibbey, Jim Whitworth and Mr. Grant of Montreal, and Herbert M. and Margt.
 E. Welch of Calgary.

-Itinerary of the Canadian Legion Pilgrimage to Vimy, July 1936
+Itinerary of the Canadian Legion Pilgrimage to Vimy

 July 16th